- free site surveys and expert advice

 If a Japanese Knotweed eradication programme is instigated in the pre-development or early stages of a development schedule Japanese Knotweed eradication costs are significantly reduced, and the eradication options available are more varied.

 Often developers have no alternative option but to use the instant, on the spot solution of a Dig and Dump methodology, which whilst highly effective and successful can be a costly resolution.
-Early planning would enable the use of other viable Japanese Knotweed eradication solutions such as spraying in-situ or stock piling which are just as effective and which are considerably more financially advantageous to the developer.
+Early planning would enable the use of other viable Japanese Knotweed eradication solutions such as spraying in-situ or stock piling which in the right scenarios can be just as effective and which are considerably more financially advantageous to the developer.

 ECS offer free site surveys which come complete with a full bespoke management plan.
 The management plan will outline the eradication methodology, time scales involved, ecological impacts (if any) and a competitive quote for the works.